cyberphone/doc/payments/paymenthandler.md

 *biometric operation*.

-The `PaymentHandler` API on the other hand, effectively requires authorizations to be performed in a Web server based process since local signatures performed by https://www.w3.org/TR/webauthn/ is currently undefined.
+The `PaymentHandler` API on the other hand, effectively requires authorizations to be performed in a Web server based process using *authentication*, since local *signatures* performed by https://www.w3.org/TR/webauthn/ is currently undefined.

 &nbsp;